google-research/google-research/maml_nonexclusive/README.md

 Holds variants of the MAML code for different task settings.

-Does not include any of the data.
-To run the code, first download the datasets yourself to the data/ directories, then process it.
-This should only need to be done once.
+DClaw data is available at `data/dclaw`, see the README in that folder for details.
+Omniglot and mini-ImageNet data should be downloaded yourself to the `data/` directories, then processed.
+Processing should only need to be done once.